Engineering probiotics to produce short chain fatty acids for the management of metabolic syndrome

 Sign up to view the full document!

-(B) List of innate metabolic genes deleted and, their encoding enzymes and functions.
-To disrupt four metabolically competing pathways in the auxotrophic Nissle strain (Nissle∆2), five genes were targeted.
+Lim, 2013 #30) For the disruption of metabolically competing pathways in Nissle, an auxotrophic version of Nissle was used.
 These genes are involved in the acetate, ethanol, succinate, and lactate synthesizing pathways, which compete with butyrate synthesis for the carbon source.
 Nissle∆2 with these five genes deleted were named Nissle∆7.
-The growth assay showed there is no significant difference in the growth curves between Nissle and Nissle∆7.
-(Figure 2.
-8 C) This indicated that the gene deletion (the two alanine racemase genes and the five genes involved in the metabolic competing pathways) did not cause growth defect.
+The Red recombination system was performed to delete these five genes, as described in a previous study.
+Datsenko & Wanner, 2000b) (Figure 2.
+A) In this system, the gene fragment containing the kanamycin resistance marker flanked by two FRT sites were amplified using primers with homologous sequences of the 5’ and 3’ ends of the target gene.
 Together, the five genes were deleted in the auxotrophic Nissle∆2, resulting in the strain Nissle∆7.
 The auxotrophic Nissle∆2 was used to ensure that the engineered probiotic strain is optimal for future in-vivo studies.

 Sign up to view the full document!